zhouhoujun/tsioc/README.md

     registerDecorator(decirator: Function, actions: ActionComponent);

     /**
-     * is vaildate dependence type or not. dependence type must with @Injectable decorator.
+     * is vaildate dependence type or not. dependence type must with class decorator.
      *
      * @template T
      * @param {any} target